storesafe/cordova-sqlite-storage/README.md

     var db = window.sqlitePlugin.openDatabase({name: "DB", bgType: 1});

-**NOTE:** Currently, this version has background processing enabled by default as a workaround for a memory leak described under **Known limitations**.
+**NOTE:** the iOS version has background processing enabled by default as a workaround for a memory leak described under **Known limitations**.
 To disable background processing, open a database like:

     var db = window.sqlitePlugin.openDatabase({name: "DB", bgType: 0});